chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 0. If the URL already contains our desired hash on page load, run the `showComments()` command
 0. If the hash changes in the URL after the page has loaded, and it matches our desired value, run the `showComments()` command

-If you remember, the `showComments()` function removes the `button` we created before—we want to do the same thing if `#comments` is in the URL and we’re loading Disqus, as we don’t want or need users to be able to load comments twice; in fact, that would be completely the opposite of what we’re trying to achieve here!
+If you remember, the `showComments()` function removes the `button` we created before—we want to do the same thing if `#comment` is in the URL and we’re loading Disqus, as we don’t want or need users to be able to load comments twice; in fact, that would be completely the opposite of what we’re trying to achieve here!

 ---